-The accompanying financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).
+These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).

-This is the first set of the Company's annual financial statements in which IFRS 9 Financial Instruments has been applied.
+This is the first set of the Company's financial statements in which IFRS 16 Leases has been applied.
 Changes to significant accounting policies are described in Note 2(e).